wiccy46/pcaster/README.md

 - io: Crate for File I/O
 - analytic: Create for audio analysis, metrics
-- process: Crate for audio processing and enahncement
+- process: Crate for audio processing and enhancement